Sustainable Gaps

 Status chase

-The manager spends time asking for updates because the work path does not show owner, due point, or proof.
+The manager spends time asking for updates because the work path does not show who owns it, when it is due, or how anyone knows it is done.

 Document scatter